 Learn a Second Language

-instructors often tell their students that the best way to learn a foreign language is to try to gain as much exposure to the language as possible.
-Search the iTunes podcast directory for free podcasts in the language you are learning.
-Many of these podcasts are only 10 or 15 minutes in length, and you can easily enhance your language learning during your morning commute.
+Foreign language instructors often tell their students that the best way to learn a foreign language is to gain as much exposure as possible.
+Search the iTunes podcast directory for free podcasts in your learning language.
+Many of these podcasts are only 10 or 15 minutes long, and you can easily enhance your language learning during your morning commute.

 Listen to Audiobooks